paoloarciaga/Olympics_Data_Engineering/README.md

 ## Background
 This project was completed by Karan Dogra, Paolo Arciaga, Amy Larsen, and Richard Bialick.
 We used a historical dataset on the Olympic Games, including all the games from Athens 1896 to Beijing 2022.
+    - More than 21,000 medals, 162,000 results, 74,000 athletes, 20,000 biographies, and 53 hosts of the Summer and Winter Olympic Games can be found in this dataset.

 This dataset's original files are comprised of all historical data on:
 - Olympic Athletes: personal information about athletes (name, short bio, etc.)